AndSt/AndSt.github.io/content/post/terminal_setup/index.md

 ## Python Setup

 Since about 2.5 years Python is main programming language.
 On this note, I should note that I'm really happy and enjoy it to work with this language.
-Logically a big part of my setup is built for programming with Python.
+Logically a big part of my setup is built for programming with Python

 I use virtualenv in combination with [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to work on different projects.
 I favour it over other Python environment systems such as Anaconda as it is low level and easier compatible with pip.
 Surely there are other good choices, but so far it has met all my needs and there is no need to change.